Introduction

 The Key to Adequate Watering

-Regularly assessing soil moisture is critical to avoid both over-watering and under-watering.
-Utilizing a soil moisture meter or performing the screwdriver test (where the tool should easily penetrate moist soil) can effectively indicate when your lawn requires watering.
+Regularly assessing soil moisture is crucial to prevent over-watering or under-watering.
+Employing a soil moisture meter or performing the screwdriver test (where the tool should easily penetrate moist soil) can indicate when your lawn requires watering.

-By adjusting your watering schedule based on actual soil moisture rather than a fixed routine, you can greatly enhance your lawn’s health and water efficiency.
+By adjusting your watering schedule based on actual soil moisture rather than a fixed routine, you can significantly enhance your lawn’s health and water efficiency.

 Understanding Soil Types